 The house you are buying will be inspected by the bank.
 This is just to ensure that the property is in the right shape and that the money you are taking is actually to buy the property.
-Depending on whether you are buying an under construction house, a ready to move house or a resale property, the property inspector will inspect the property and prepare a report.
+Depending on whether you are buying an under-construction house, a ready-to-move house or a resale property, the property inspector will inspect the property and prepare a report.
 Since the property is going to be mortgaged, the bank or the lender would like to ensure that the property is worth the price.
-This inspection will be carried by the bank, and you may or may not know about the result as this is by the bank and they do this for their records.
+This inspection will be carried out by the bank, and you may or may not know about the result as this is by the bank and they do this for their records.

 However, since this is going to be your home, you should also inspect the property correctly.
-Look for overall construction quality, any sign of damage, cracks, moisture, leakage etc. Irrespective of whether this is an under construction house or a ready to move house, once the deal is signed and you get the possession of the house, all the repair and maintenance has to be carried by you.
+Look for overall construction quality, any sign of damage, cracks, moisture, leakage etc. Irrespective of whether this is an under-construction house or a ready-to-move house, once the deal is signed and you get possession of the house, all the repair and maintenance has to be carried out by you.

-And therefore, it is a must follow step when you are buying a house.
-Carefully inspect the property, take your family and friend along with you, so that you don’t skip on anything essential while inspecting the house to buy.
+And therefore, it is a must-follow step when you are buying a house.
+Carefully inspect the property, and take your family and friends along with you, so that you don’t skip on anything essential while inspecting the house to buy.
 And if you are fully satisfied, then you are ready to get the property registered.

 Step 8: Registration and possession

-Registration is a one day affair, and if you are buying an under construction house, then the seller or the developer will assist you through the process.
-You have to pay the registration fees, which varies from state to state and even area to area.
+Registration is a one-day affair, and if you are buying an under-construction house, then the seller or the developer will assist you through the process.
+You have to pay the registration fees, which vary from state to state and even area to area.
 You have to pay for procuring the stamp papers and other legal fees.

 Apart from that, just be double sure to carefully check the registration agreement or sale deed.